Boyheartbeats/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched the DeviceProcessEvents table for any ProcessCommandLine that started with  “tor-browser”.
-Based on the logs returned at  May 19, 2025, at 9:36:14 AM, the user account dbwindowsadmin on the device db-defender-lab executed the file tor-browser-windows-x86_64-portable-14.5.2.exe from the path C:\Users\DBWindowsadmin\Downloads\.
-The command used was tor-browser-windows-x86_64-portable-14.5.2.exe /S, indicating a silent installation of the Tor Browser.
-The SHA256 hash of the file is 3d55deb5dc8f0dc7fb694608ea15d255078e1087174d49d9a8fff6dc3f16b7ec.
+Based on the logs returned at  May `19`, `2025`, at `9:36:14 AM`, the user account dbwindowsadmin on the device db-defender-lab executed the file `tor-browser-windows-x86_64-portable-14.5.2.exe` from the path `C:\Users\DBWindowsadmin\Downloads\`.
+The command used was `tor-browser-windows-x86_64-portable-14.5.2.exe /S`, indicating a silent installation of the Tor Browser.
+The SHA256 hash of the file is `3d55deb5dc8f0dc7fb694608ea15d255078e1087174d49d9a8fff6dc3f16b7ec`.

 **Query used to locate event:**